 The single-family dwelling contains three bedrooms that the applicant proposes to use as sleeping rooms.
 The three bedrooms may be used for occupancy purposes subject to building inspection requirements.
-The downstairs bedroom is approximately 195 square feet.
-The two upstairs bedrooms are approximately 170 and 153 square feet.
-Based on available square footage of the sleeping areas, up to eleven guests could be accommodated at any one time in the proposed vacation rental.
-This figure is greater than that allowed by Siskiyou County Code Section 10-6.1502(h)(9), which limits occupancy of vacation rentals to a maximum of ten guests at any one time.
-Therefore, the maximum permitted occupancy would be ten persons.
+The master bedroom is approximately 182 square feet.
+Bedrooms 2 and 3 are approximately 132 and 121 square feet.
+Based on available square footage of the sleeping areas, up to ten guests could be accommodated at any one time in the proposed vacation rental.
+This figure is equal to that allowed by Siskiyou County Code Section 10-6.1502(h)(9), which limits occupancy of vacation rentals to a maximum of ten guests at any one time.
+However, the capacity of the existing septic system is designed for a maximum of six persons.
+Therefore, based on the capacity of the septic system, the maximum permitted occupancy would be six persons.
 This limit is itemized in Exhibit A-1 as Condition of Approval number 2 and made a part of this written staff report.